ruffle-rs/ruffle/README.md

 # swf

 A Rust library for reading and writing the Adobe Flash SWF file format.
-The underlying implementation by default uses [`miniz`](https://code.google.com/p/miniz/) but can optionally be configured to use the system zlib, if available.

-Supported formats:

-* deflate
-* zlib
-* gzip

 ```toml
 # Cargo.toml